Quadrifolo/Quad-PyPokedex-/README.md

 # Python Pokedex

-This is a application built using Python 3.8 which works by utillizing the PyPokedex is a minimal Pokedex library for Python that uses PokeAPI internally to get Pokemon data.
+This is a application built using Python 3.8 which works by utilizing the PyPokedex is a minimal Pokedex library for Python that uses PokeAPI internally to get Pokemon data.
 All Kanto, Johto and even more Pokemon are available from this Pokedex.

-## Prequistes
+## Prerequisite

 The Following Modules are used in this application